Connect a network drive to the server

 - Connect the network drive to the server in the control panel.

-- Connect the network disk to the server in the server OS.
+- Connect the network drive to the server in the server OS.

 - Check the MPIO settings.